-Fraud is one of the broadest and most commonly charged financial crimes under federal and New York law.
+Fraud is among the broadest and most commonly charged financial crimes under federal and New York law.
 Many people who face such allegations did nothing wrong, from a legal or moral standpoint.
 Perhaps for that reason, fraud charges catch them off guard.

 So, rather than partner with a fraud attorney, they think they can talk their way out of it.
 After all, I did nothing wrong, they reason.
-So, if I tell the auditors, grand jury, or other authorities my side of the story, these charges will go away, they hope.
+So, if I tell the auditors, grand jury, or other authorities my side of the story, they hope these charges will go away.
 That’s much better than getting a fraud attorney involved, they conclude.

 Yes, an attorney is an investment and does make things more confrontational.
 But that investment is definitely worthwhile.
 And, no matter how much the authorities smile, the issue is already confrontational.
 An attorney cannot make things any worse from this standpoint.
 A dependable Rochester fraud attorney almost always makes things better.